anatolyguz/installHES/LINUX.md

 MySQL expects that your new password should consist of at least 8 characters, contain uppercase and lowercase letters, numbers and special characters (do not forget the password you set, it will come in handy later).
 After a successful password change, the following questions are recommended to answer "Y":

 [Note] In CentOS 7, the default root password can be found using `sudo grep "A temporary password" /var/log/mysqld.log`.
 In CentOS 8, the root password is empty by default.
-In Ubuntu the password was entered during installation of MySQL.
+In Ubuntu 18.04 the password was entered during installation of MySQL.
+In ubuntu 20.04 the password is empty after installation

 ```shell
   $ sudo mysql_secure_installation